--- ranged along the opposite wall, faces plunged in their hands, three of the WEEPING ANGELS ...
+-- ranged along the opposite wall, faces plunged in their hands, the three of the WEEPING ANGELS ...

 He frowns in confusion - those weren't there before!
-Sees the fourth ANGEL standing at the police box, one hand placed on it, staring at it raptly - but frozen like the others.
+Glances round the fourth ANGEL stands at the police box, on hand place on it, staring at it, raptly - but frozen like the others.